 Frequently Asked Questions

 Can you use a bicycle helmet for electric scooter?

 Bicycle helmets can be used for riding an electric scooter and are the recommended helmet for low speeds.

 Can you use a motorcycle helmet for an electric scooter?

 You can use a motorcycle helmet for an electric scooter.
 It is the preferred type of helmet — especially if you are exceeding 20 mph.

 Can you use a snowboard helmet for an electric scooter?

-Keep in mind that this may not be very comfortable as ski helmets tend to be designed for warm environments.
+Keep in mind that this may not be very comfortable as ski helmets tend to be designed for colder environments.
 Wearing one in the summer on your electric scooter will probably be uncomfortable!

 Can you use a skateboard helmet for an electric scooter?